-2. Grounds Maintenance and Landscaping Subject: Detail: Delegated by: Delegated to: Day-to-day Grounds Executive [Head of management of all Committee.
-Environmental Maintenance & Council-owned parks, Services1/ Landscaping.
-[Head of Leisure & woodlands and open Culture]/[Environmental spaces.
-Services Manager].
-Council [Head of Tree 1.
-All planning Preservation decisions, actions or Environmental Orders advice/responses on Services] behalf of the Local Planning Authority that relate to the protection of trees and falls within the list of Planning and Associated legislation/regulation s are considered to fall within the delegation scheme and will be determined by officers, unless: a.
+Grounds Maintenance and Landscaping

+0.1.1( D. C. Y Dalas at 11 Balanatada Subject: Detail: Delegated by: Delegated to: Grounds Maintenance & Landscaping.
+Day-to-day management of all Council-owned parks, woodlands and open spaces.
+Executive Committee.
+[Head of Environmental Services] / [Head of Leisure & Culture]/[Environmental Services Manager].
+Tree Preservation Orders 1.
+All planning decisions, actions or advice/responses on behalf of the Local Planning Authority that relate to the protection of trees and falls within the list of Planning and Associated legislation/regulation s are considered to fall within the delegation scheme and will be determined by officers, unless: a.
 Objections have been received where it is proposed that a tree preservation order protects a tree/trees previously unprotected; or b.
 It is proposed that a tree be protected which is located on Council-owned land.
-In all cases relating to trees, decisions made using delegated powers shall be reported to members at
+In all cases relating to trees, decisions made using delegated powers shall be reported to members at Council [Head of Environmental Services]